-This summer a group of young wildlife enthusiasts, organised by James Common, editor in chief of New Nature – the youth nature magazine, will be tackling the Three Peaks Challenge and trekking 40km in order to raise money for our work on Curlews (read more in the New Nature article on pages 13-14) and did lots to promote the project and raise awareness too.
+A group of young wildlife enthusiasts, organised by James Common, editor in chief of New Nature – the youth nature magazine, tackled the Three Peaks Challenge and trekked 40km.
+Together they raised over £2,000 for our work on Curlews (read more in the New Nature article on pages 13-14) and did lots to promote the project and raise awareness too.

 Trekking for Swifts

-Georgia Locock raised just a fantastic total, just shy of £3,000, through donations to support her 307km (191 miles) along the North West Way this summer to support the BTO's Swift tracking project.
-It's going to be 11 days of back to back walking and although 191 miles may seem a lot, it isn’t a smidge on the distance Swifts travel in their lifetime.
-You can support her on her justgiving page here.
+Georgia Locock raised just a fantastic total, just shy of £3,000, through donations to support her 307km (191 miles) trek along the North West Way for the BTO's Swift tracking project.
+It was 11 days of back to back walking and although 191 miles may seem a lot, it wasn’t a smidge on the distance Swifts travel in their lifetime.
+See her justgiving page here.